 Where is chardonnay grown?

-The key to a successful chardonnay/food pairing is knowing what style of chardonnay you are planning to pour.
-Cool-climate, crisp, unoaked chardonnay such as a Chablis calls for raw oysters (a classic pairing), shellfish, or steamed fish.
-Riper, fruit-driven, unoaked or lightly oaked chards will shine with grilled chicken, pork, or pastas in a cream sauce.
-Ripe, oak aged chards should be paired with chicken or fish dishes prepared with a cream or butter sauce.
-Finally, barrel-fermented chardonnay or cellar aged chardonnay should be paired with some extravagant seafood dish like lobster or scallops or elegantly prepared, high-quality chicken roasted to perfection.
+The key to successfully pairing chardonnay with food is knowing what style of chardonnay you are pouring.
+Crisp, cool climate chardonnay such as Chablis calls for raw oysters or shellfish.
+Pair a ripe, oak aged chardonnay with rich chicken or fish dishes prepared with a cream or butter sauce.
+Barrel fermented chardonnay pairs excellently with extravagant seafood dishes like lobster or scallops or an elegantly prepared, high-quality chicken roasted to perfection.